porres/pd-cyclone/README.md

 Cyclone's original author is Krzysztof Czaja, who worked on it as part of his miXed library from 2002 to 2005 and later abandoned it all together.

-In parallel, miXed had been incorporated into into Pd Extended and after being abandoned was eventually under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended project.
-Cyclone was left unmaintained after the last release of Pd Extended (in jan-2013).
+In parallel, miXed had been incorporated into into Pd Extended, so (after abandoned by Czaja) it was eventually under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended.

-Fred Jan Kraan did maintain and develop for cyclone from dec-2014 to feb-2016, when development for cyclone was abandoned again (though maintenance for his last package is still active).
+Pd Extended was abandined after its latest release (in jan-2013), Cyclone was left unmaintained as a result until Fred Jan Kraan took over maintainance and development for cyclone in dec-2014.
+In feb-2016, wFred Jan decided to abandone development for cyclone, though maintenance for his last package is still active.

 Since feb-2016, an active further development of cyclone is being proposed by Alexandre Porres & collaborators (mainly Derek Kwan and Matt Barber) on this repository.